chrishart0/gsd-aws-cdk-serverless-example/README.md

   Pull the Repo into your local environment

 ## Configuration

-*You can skip this step if you want to test locally and wait until you are ready to deploy to do the configs.*
+*You can skip this and go strait to start it up locally*

 A prerequisite is you have a domain in AWS Route53.
 In the root of this repo make a file called `configs.env` and fill it out as show below but replacing the example values.